Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 \subsection{Formulaic Alpha Generation Using LLM}

-To generate new trading formulas, an LLM called deepseek-r1-distill-llama-70b is used.
-This model is developed by the American company Groq\footnote{https://groq.com/}.
-It is a distilled version of a larger model.
+To generate new alpha formulas, we use the deepseek-r1-distill-llama-70b model, which is a distilled variant of the DeepSeek-R1 model based on the LLaMA architecture and is provided by Groq\footnote{\url{https://groq.com/}} for inference and deployment.
 Knowledge distillation is a technique in which a smaller model (student) learns to mimic the behavior of a larger, more powerful model (teacher).
 This process reduces the size and computational cost of the model while keeping much of the original performance.

 The LLM is controlled through prompting.
 In this study, the prompt (Table~\ref{tab:alpha_prompt}) guides the LLM to generate formulaic alphas.
 Specifically, the prompt is a structured instructional task prompt designed to instruct the model to generate formulaic alphas for stock price prediction.
 It clearly outlines the objective, input data format, and requirements, ensuring that the model understands the domain context.
 The prompt also includes a concrete example to set the expected output format.